 - Information on the School Health Professional Grant Program can be found on CDE's Health and Wellness webpage.

-If you are looking for information on educator fingerprinting for the Colorado Applicant Background Services (CABS), please visit the Fingerprint Requirements page.
+Information on educator fingerprinting for the Colorado Applicant Background Services (CABS) is available on the CDE Licensing Fingerprint Requirements page.

 The first pathway is through completion of an initial educator preparation program that addresses the new standards.

 The second pathway is through completion of professional development that addresses these standards.
 This second pathway is only mandatory for professionally licensed educators holding endorsements in elementary education, math, science, English language arts, and social studies.

 Additional information regarding the requirements and available pathways is available on the English Learner Educator Licensure Requirements webpage.